jscutlery/semver/README.md

 #### Customizing Conventional Changelog options

-Any of the command line parameters accepted by [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) can be provided via the `prefix` option.
-Please refer to the [conventional-changelog-config-spec](https://github.com/conventional-changelog/conventional-changelog-config-spec/) for details on available configuration options.

-##### Customizing CHANGELOG Generation
+The preset is highly configurable, following the [conventional-changelog configuration specification](https://github.com/conventional-changelog/conventional-changelog-config-spec).
 As an example, suppose you're using GitLab, rather than GitHub, you might modify the following variables:

 ```json
 {